-The Recreation and Parks Department uses its asset lifecycle management tool to support planning efforts for deferred maintenance and renewals.
-First populated in 2019, with ongoing updates by the Department as well as the database proprietor, the database calculates deferred maintenance requirements and costs.
+The Recreation and Parks Department uses its asset lifecycle management tool to support planning efforts for deferred maintenance and renewals; last updating it in 2019 along with its associated calculation of deferred maintenance requirements and costs.
 The Department also has a comprehensive capital planning process to address the development, renovation, replacement, and maintenance of capital assets, as well as the acquisition of real property.
-A capital expenditure plan with the biannual budget is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.
+An annual capital plan is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.